To complete the M.A. Degree, students will complete 30 credits of coursework including:

 To be eligible to graduate, all students must achieve a cumulative grade point average of 3.0 on a 4.0 scale in all courses undertaken for graduate credit at William & Mary after admission to a degree program.
 No credit toward a degree will be allowed for a course in which a student receives a grade below C (grade point = 2.0).
 Any student receiving two grades of “C” or below in any semester will be suspended from the program at the end of that semester.

-All requirements for the Ph.D. must be completed within seven years from the first term of enrollment in the Ph.D. program, excluding periods of approved leave and military service.
-For a student enrolled in a master’s program in the College of Arts & Sciences who subsequently advances to candidacy in the doctoral program in the same field, the terms of enrollment in the master’s program will count towards the seven-year limit for the doctoral degree unless otherwise stated in the letter of admission.
+All requirements for the M.A./Ph.D. must be completed within eight years from the first term of enrollment in the M.A./Ph.D. program, excluding periods of approved leave and military service.
+For a student enrolled in a master’s program in the College of Arts & Sciences who subsequently advances to candidacy in the doctoral program in the same field, the terms of enrollment in the master’s program will count towards the eight-year limit for the doctoral degree unless otherwise stated in the letter of admission.